aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr/detectareasmode/_index.md

 ```

-Detects lines and recognizes text on curved images.
-Preferred mode for photos of book and magazine pages.
+Automatically straightens curved lines of text in the image, improving recognition accuracy and allowing more text to be recovered and extracted.
+Requires significant processing power and RAM.

 ### DOCUMENT {#DOCUMENT}
 ```